 Employee benefits

-Other benefits, that are not as heavy on policies, include things like discounts that support financial health, access to wellbeing resources (for example, gym memberships and meditation apps), personal and professional development resources, and various perks that cater to all interests, lifestyles, and living situations.
+Benefits that are not policy-driven include discounts that support financial health, access to wellbeing resources (for example, gym memberships, and meditation apps), and personal and professional development resources.

 Offering benefits like flexible working allows employees to participate in school pick ups